Toggle menu

 Rate Relief for Community Amateur Sports Clubs (CASC)

 Registered Community Amateur Sports Clubs can receive 80% mandatory relief.
 To qualify for relief as a CASC the club must be registered with the His Majesty's Revenues and Customs as a CASC.
-If you are not registered as a CASC and would like further information, please contact the Sports Club Unit at the HM Revenues & Customs.
+If you are not registered as a CASC and would like further information, please contact the Sports Club Unit at the HM Revenues and Customs.

 Full details can be obtained from our Revenues and Benefits Service.